 Turn the three face up and take it into your right hand.
 Use the three to flip the left hand's cards face-up.
-Put the three face up on top of these.
+Put the three, still face up, on top of these.
 Square the packet as you take it into right-hand overhand grip.

-The packet is held with moderate pressure between the right thumb and middle finger.
+Hold the packet with moderate pressure between the right thumb and middle finger.
 Say, "We'll try something different with the three."
 You'll now perform a mini Ascanio Spread.
 Using the side of your left forefinger lightly pressed against the bottom of the packet, slide the four about a third its width to the left.
 (Photo 1.)
-Your left hand continues its leftward motion-using your left thumb to drag the three off the double card.
-(Photo 2 and 3.)
+Your left hand continues its leftward motion-using your left thumb to drag the three off the double card, onto the face of the four.
+(Photos 2 and 3.)

 Now, without letting go of your right hand's grip on the double, position it in a fan to the right of the other two cards.
 (Photo 4.)
-Pause for just a beat, and square the packet in the left hand.
+Pause for just a beat and square the packet in the left hand.
 Say, "This time we'll put the three in the middle of the packet, with all the cards face up."

-Snap your fingers again, and do another Ascanio Spread as before.
+Snap your fingers again and do another Ascanio Spread as before.
 The three appears to have turned face down.
-Photo 5 and 6.)
+(Photos 5 and 6.)
 Apologize for this odd turn of events, flip the four and the five in your left hand, face down, and place the double between them.
 Say that perhaps things will work better if the cards remain face down.

 Square the packet in your left hand and snap your fingers over it.
 Take the packet in right-hand overhand grip and backspread the two bottom cards into a fan with the Three of Hearts face up, as follows.
 Lower the packet into your left hand, so that the left index finger applies upward pressure on the bottom card while the left thumb pushes off all the cards except the bottom one.
-(Photo and the right hand returns its card(s) to a squared position, so the three appears to be outjogged between the four and the five.
-(Photo 9.)
-Strip out the three with your right hand and place it briefly face up on the packet.
-Then lift it as before and place it on top of the two.
-(Position check: Four of Hearts, Nine of Spades, Five of Hearts, all face down.)

-7.)
+(Photo 7.)
 The right hand's grip helps keep this packet square.
-The right hand now moves forward about an inch and the left middle finger now moves to make contact with the lowermost of the right hand's cards.
-Once again your left thumb pushes off all but the lowermost card in the packet, exposing the face-up three.
+The right hand now moves forward about an inch and the left middle finger now moves to contact the lowermost of the right hand's cards.
+Once again, your left thumb pushes off all but the lowermost card in the packet, exposing the face-up three.
 (Photo 8.)